The Alligator People

 The Alligator People is a 1959 American CinemaScope science-fiction horror film directed by Roy Del Ruth.
 It stars Beverly Garland, Bruce Bennett, and Lon Chaney Jr. This film was the penultimate feature directed by Del Ruth, and quite different from those of his days at Warner Bros.

-The film was theatrically distributed by 20th Century Fox on a double bill with Return of the Fly.
+The film was theatrically distributed by 20th Century Fox on July 22, 1959 on a double bill with Return of the Fly.

 Plot

 After being administered the drug sodium pentothal by two psychiatrists, amnesiac nurse Jane Marvin recalls a series of events from her repressed memories when she was known as Joyce Webster.

 In flashbacks, we see Joyce after marrying a young man named Paul Webster.
 Aboard their honeymoon train, Paul receives a telegram and leaves in a panic to make a phone call.
 When the train pulls out, Paul is missing, having vanished without a word.
 Throughout the following months, Joyce employs private detectives and searches for her husband.
 She eventually finds a lead: the address of the Cypresses Plantation that Paul entered on his college enrollment forms.

 Joyce travels to the desolate town of Bayou Landing, Louisiana.
 There, she meets Manon, a handyman at the Cypresses, and convinces him to drive her to the plantation.
 Joyce then introduces herself to Lavinia Hawthorne, the Cypresses' stern mistress.
 When Joyce suggests that Paul once lived there, Lavinia calls her a liar and tries to have her thrown out.
 However, after learning that Joyce has missed the last train back to town, Lavinia reluctantly invites her to stay the night under the proviso that she must not leave her room.

 That night, Joyce hears the strings of a piano and slips out of her room to investigate.
 Downstairs, she sees a man in a trench coat seated at the piano.
 The shadowy figure turns out to be Paul, mutated and reptilian-looking.
 When Joyce enters the room, Paul flees.
 He later insists to Lavinia that Joyce must leave as soon as possible.
 The next morning, Mark, the local doctor, comes to the house to question Joyce.
 Sensing that everyone is withholding information about Paul, she refuses to leave.
 When Joyce demands that Lavinia tell her what she did to Paul, the older woman breaks down and confesses that he is her son.

 Drive-in advertisement from 1959 for The Alligator People and co-feature, Return of the Fly.